isaackuek/isaackuek.me/_posts/2018-05-18-wait-staff-reviews.md

 # Problem Space

 ---
+- Present and think about the design exercise as a thorough case study.
+Help us understand your thinking and design process.
+- Focus on the problem, not just asset delivery
+- Make sure to consider how best to communicate your process/thinking
+- Scope out the challenge and set some constraints; innovate and be creative within those constraints.
+- Consider what informed your design and how best to communicate it
+- Always, always focus on the user - design for the user.
+- After you design, think about yourself as the user.
+How was your experience using the app?
+Ask yourself what would you change?
+What are some potential future next steps to take?
+Any lessons learned.

+- Present and think about the design exercise as a thorough case study.
+Help us understand your thinking and design process.

+- Please carefully consider the deliverable for each design prompt, including explaining the scoping and constraints you chose.
+While not all prompts require hi-fi mocks, you’re welcome to extend the exercise and submit them if you believe it better illustrates your design solution.

 Who is my user: Wait staff
 What is their problem:
 Need to get customer feedback to improve to secure new employment